francescogerardomarra/its/learning/docker/orchestrator/docker-swarm/volume/type/local/problem/problem.md

 # Problem in a Distributed Environment

-- consider you deploy using this [docker-compose.yml] file; <!-- todo: link to the example file -->
+- consider you deploy using this [docker-compose.yml](../../../example/local/compose/compose.md) file;
 - when you deploy this using:

     ```commandline